<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=406649&amp;fmt=gif">

 What drives implementation timeline — the five variables

-Implementation timeline is determined by five variables that interact differently depending on the platform type and the organization's profile:
+Implementation timeline is determined by five variables that interact differently depending on the platform type and the organization’s profile.
+SHRM’s research on HR technology implementation identifies stakeholder availability and integration complexity as the two most common sources of timeline variance across HR platform deployments of all types (SHRM, 2023):

 • SSO and authentication: single sign-on setup requires IT access and often an IT ticket queue.
 Starting this process at contract signature rather than at kickoff is the single most effective way to protect the implementation timeline.